ZamanZaidi12/Face-recognition-attendance-system/README.md

 ### Notes
+- Ensure you have the necessary hardware (webcam or camera module) to capture images or video streams for recognition.
+- Respect privacy and legal regulations when using facial recognition technology.
-- It will require high processing power(I have 8 GB RAM)
+- It will require high processing power(Upto 4 GB RAM)
-- Noisy image can reduce the accuracy, so quality of images should be good.